Chocobozzz/PeerTube/support/doc/tools.md

  * PEERTUBE_URL : the full URL of your PeerTube server where you want to import, eg: https://peertube.cpy.re/
  * PEERTUBE_USER : your PeerTube account where videos will be uploaded
- * PEERTUBE_PASSWORD : password of your PeerTube account
+ * PEERTUBE_PASSWORD : password of your PeerTube account (if ommited, you will be prompted for)
  * TARGET_URL : the target url you want to import.
 Examples:
    * YouTube:
      * Channel: https://www.youtube.com/channel/ChannelId